The Dawnay's latest full Ofsted inspection took place in March 2015

 - The school is a safe environment.
 Pupils feel safe because adults provide good care for them.
 Parents agree that the school is a safe place to learn.

-The full Ofsted Report can be downloaded at the foot of the page.
+The full Ofsted Report can be read by clicking on the link below.